PCB Matrix Format

 Check out using Dynamic Layer Types, because they allow you to assign a layer type instead of implicitly defining each specific layer name.
 Dynamic layer types may be substituted anywhere in the matrix file where explicit layer names are used.

-Fields in the ADD array
+Fields in the ADD_OBJECT array

 Description